 Web-pages that are script or template based prove to be invaluable for extraction of concept metadata.
 For instance, it is easy to ask humans to annotate a few web-pages and learn a web wrapper to extract all metadata from a script-based website such as Yelp, Amazon, Ebay and so on.
 (For instance, restaurant phone numbers may be extracted from Yelp.)
 However, these web-pages change often, and the web wrappers learnt for the web-pages may no longer extract correct data.
-At a research internship at Yahoo!
-Research Bangalore, I looked at the wrapper maintenance and management problem with Rajeev Rastogi and Nilesh Dalvi.
+Along with folks at Yahoo!
+Research Bangalore, we looked at the wrapper maintenance and management problem.
 We were able to design efficient algorithms that output theoretically optimal robust wrappers for two different change models, and found that these wrappers perform orders of magnitude better than existing wrappers in terms of fault tolerance.

-At an internship at Microsoft Research, I worked on the problem of matching keyword search queries to a large collection of prespecified patterns (such as “Restaurant” near “Location”) and a large database of facts.
+Along with folks at Microsoft Research, we worked on the problem of matching keyword search queries to a large collection of prespecified patterns (such as “Restaurant” near “Location”) and a large database of facts.
 Our solution is the first efficient solution with guarantees; and the implementation of our approach scaled easily to the large dataset sizes at Microsoft.